 The National League team owner regularly exchange emails and attend Zoom meetings to discuss the various options and scenarious and conditions that the league start will need to consider.

-All last season’s teams are determined to take part this coming season and the appetite is strong to have a full 26 week league season with pre-season challenges, post season play offs and Coventry and mid week games for cup semi-finals and finals.
+All last season’s teams are enthusiastic to take part in a full season from September 2021 and the appetite is strong to have a full 26 week league season with pre-season challenges, post season play offs and Coventry and mid week games for cup semi-finals and finals.

 We are also awaiting instructions regarding precautions such as mask wearing.
 I guess we have all expected this as a measure that would be in place for indoor spectator events and as you would expect we already have a range of Raiders themed masks organised and have three sizes each with their own design so mum, dad and youngsters wont get their masks mixed up!